abenkoula71/indian-food-react/README.md

 See thesection about [deploymnt](https://facebook.thu.io/eate-rect-ap/docs/deplyment) for more information.
 **Note: ths is  -wayoperation.
 Once yo`j
 If you aren’t satisfied with the build tool and configuraio choices, you can `eject` at any time.
 This command will remove the single build dependency from your projec
-Instead, it will copy al the cnfiuration filesand te ransitive dependencies (webpak, Babel, ESLint, etc right into your project so you have full control over them.
+Instead, it will copy al the cnfiuration filesand te ransitive dependecies (webpak, Babel, ESLint, etc right into your project so you have full control over them.
 All of the commands except `eject` wil still wrk, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.
 You don’t have to ever use `ejec`.
 The curated feature set is suitable fo small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we derstan hat this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
 You can learn more i the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).